yibo0ooo/Effective-JAVA-Summary/README.md

 	}
 ```

+- Advantages
+	- The main one is that the API makes it clear that the class is a singleton: the public static field is final, so it will always contain the same object reference.
+	- The second one is that it's simpler.

+- Disadvantage
-One problem is that a privileged client can invoke the private constructor reflectively.
+	- One problem is that a privileged client can invoke the private constructor reflectively.
 Against this attack the constructor needs to be modified to send an exception if it is asked to create a second instance.

 **_Singleton with static factory_**